flrnbc/Multithreaded-Neural-Network/README.md

 The aim of this project is to implement a basic but flexible API in modern `C++` to build and train sequential neural networks[^1], i.e. neural networks whose hidden layers have exactly one input and one output layer.
 It is my submission for the Capstone project[^2] in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 To showcase the API, we train a neural network with the MNIST dataset (handwritten digits between 0 and 9, e.g. see [this link](http://yann.lecun.com/exdb/mnist/)).
 Unfortunately, the performance is very poor at this point[^3].
 However, the main point of this project is *not* to create a competitor of the well established neural network APIs (e.g. `tensorflow` or `keras`).
 Instead the purpose is to apply techniques from (modern) `C++` like smart pointers, move semantics, templates, libraries and abstract classes.
 The latter allows the user to easily add new types of Layers etc.

 At the beginning, I tried to do everything from scratch but then quickly realized that would be too much.
 For example, it would have required the implementation of a fully functioning matrix class (with matrix multiplication etc.).
 Hence the only external dependency is the excellent [Eigen library](https://eigen.tuxfamily.org/) which deals with the necessary matrix calculus.
+It is contained in this repository as a [git submodule][https://git-scm.com/book/en/v2/Git-Tools-Submodules].

 ## Instantiating a (sequential) neural network
 We provide two types of layers, a `LinearLayer` and an `ActivationLayer`.
 They just encapsulate an affine-linear transformation and activation function respectively.
 To instantiate a sequential neural network with just a `LinearLayer` followed by an `ActivationLayer` with the ReLu activation function (so we create a [Percpetron](https://en.wikipedia.org/wiki/Perceptron)), we use the following code.
 The includes should be the same as in [main.cpp](main.cpp) and are omitted for clarity: